LeslieLeung/reaper/README.md

 ## Configuration

-For configuration, you can checkout this [example](config/example.config.yaml).
+For configuration, you can check out this [example](config/example.config.yaml).

+For more details, see [Configuration](https://github.com/LeslieLeung/reaper/wiki/Configuration) in wiki.

 ## Storage